btholt/complete-intro-to-containers/lessons/docker-cli.md

 ### import / export

-Allows you to dump out your container to a tar ball (which we did above.)
-You can also import a tar ball as well.
+Allows you to dump your container to a tar ball (which we did above.)
+You can also import a container from a tar ball.

 ### history

-We'll get into layers in a bit but this allow you to see how this Docker image's layer composition has changed over time and how recently.
+We'll get into layers in a bit, but this allows you to see how this Docker image's layer composition has changed over time and how recently.

 ```bash
 docker history node